Sydney-Informatics-Hub/tidbits/README.md

 If you want to submit a new tidbit, you can put together a Markdown file explaining your tidbit (hopefully with some short code examples).
+The site will be built automatically when you commit to `main` (so maybe use a pull request for any draft posts).

-These Markdown files go in the `content/` directory.
+Markdown files for posts/tidbits go in the
+`content/` directory.
 It would be great if you could also include some metadata at the top of the file, filling in the `Title`, `Date`, `Author`, `Category` and `Tags` fields.
 Posts